Our Philosophy and Vision

 You’ll see, real life objects such as torches or magnets for example are provided to encourage children to inquire and learn about scientific concepts such as light and shadows and magnetism.

-Nature tables change and are added to throughout the year also teach children about the seasons, weather and change.
+Nature tables change throughout the year and teach children about the seasons, weather and change.

 Reading and writing

-Reading is explored phonetically in.
+Reading is explored phonetically when children start our school.
 Children are taught to build and construct words with letters and sounds alongside reading and long before they have the fine motor skills to write using a writing implement.

-The Montessori approach recognises this and that is why you will see movable alphabets and progressive phrase ans sentence strips in our classrooms.
+The Montessori approach recognises this and that is why you will see movable alphabets and progressive phrase and sentence strips in our classrooms.

 Number